CloudLabs-MOC/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 01: Provision non-relational Azure Data Services.md

     ![createcosmosdb](media/upd-create-cosmosdb-1.png "create cosmosdb")

-6. On the Global Distribution page, enter the details of the account using the values in the following table and then, Select **Review + create:**
+6. On the Global Distribution page, enter the details of the account using the values in the following table and then, Select **Review + create.**

     | Field | Value |
     | --- | --- |